First Black US Secretary Of State Colin Powell Dies Aged 84 - UrduPoint

 First Black US Secretary Of State Colin Powell Dies Aged 84

-The 84-year-old retired four-star general was fully vaccinated, his family said in a statement on Facebook, making him one of the most high-profile US public figures to die of a breakthrough infection.
+The 84-year-old retired four-star general was fully vaccinated, his family said in a statement, making him one of the most high-profile US public figures to die of a breakthrough infection.

 "We have lost a remarkable and loving husband, father, grandfather and a great American," the family said.